Kirabo Jackson: Education and early life

-Jackson is the son of an economist, and was born in the Chicago area.
+Jackson is the son of an economist, and was born in 1980 in Hinsdale, Illinois.
 He grew up in the United States, the Caribbean, Tanzania, and Sierra Leone before earning a bachelor's degree in ethics, politics, and economics from Yale University in 2002 and a PhD in economics from Harvard University in 2007.

+Jackson's Jamaican father, Clement, was the first director of the Planning Institute of Jamaica.
+His mother June Jackson, a native of Trinidad & Tobago, was a lecturer at the University of Technology.

 Career

-Jackson began his teaching career as Assistant Professor in the School of Industrial and Labor Relations at Cornell University before moving to Northwestern in 2010.
+Jackson began his teaching career as assistant professor in the School of Industrial and Labor Relations at Cornell University before moving to Northwestern in 2010.
 He was awarded tenure at Northwestern University in 2012.

 His research has focused on teacher labor markets and determinants of student success beyond test scores.
 In a series of papers, he showed that court-ordered increases in school funding in the 1970s increased later-life outcomes, such as wages in adulthood, for the students affected.